afonic/rimage-k2/README.md

 * It also won't delete unused files.
 So if you delete a file from a gallery, it will remove it from the database (meaning you won't call non existing files) but it will not remove the physical cached file. _This will implemented in the future._
 * K2 will still generate its cache images and Simple Image Gallery Pro its thumbnails, this plugin will not disable that.
 * There are no plans to provide Joomla auto-update support or stable releases.
 Just download the repository and install using Joomla.
-* Intervention Image uses GD by default.
-If you want to use Imagemagick you have to fork the repository and [change the setting](http://image.intervention.io/getting_started/configuration). _This will implemented as a plugin setting in the future._